1994 Daytona 500

-Tragedies
+Fatal crashes in practice sessions

 During Speedweeks, on the first day of practice for the Daytona 500, legendary driver Neil Bonnett crashed in turn four.
 Bonnett died at Halifax Hospital from massive head injuries.
 Three days later, reigning Goody's Dash Series (NASCAR's four-cylinder class) champion, Rodney Orr, making his Cup debut, lost control and spun in turn two.
 His car flipped and hit the catch fence with the roof above the driver's seat.
 Orr was killed instantly.
 After the deaths of Bonnett and Orr, NASCAR Veteran Jimmy Means announced his retirement from driving.
 Following these tragedies, a worried Rusty Wallace gave a lecture, calling out the drivers for over-aggression on the track, during the pre-race Drivers Meeting.
 In his lecture, Wallace was extremely critical of the drivers taking bold risks such as gambling on their tires, making overly-aggressive moves early in the races, and not taking much time to fix any damages to their car on pit road.
-In conclusion, he told the drivers, "Use your damn heads!"
+Wallace stopped for a short bit midway through his speech to give fellow driver Ken Schrader a chance to speak during his lecture with Schrader saying "we had a reality check this week."
+In conclusion, Wallace told the drivers, "Use your damn heads please!"
 He was given a round of applause from the drivers and teams after his lecture.

 In the middle of the Goodyear-Hoosier tire war, Hoosier released teams from their contracts three days following Orr's death.
 Hoosier received blame from some observers as the tires were the only linking factor between the two deaths.
 However, the criticism was purely speculative and NASCAR never blamed the tires for the deaths and never offered an official cause of the accident for either fatality.

 An investigation done by the Orlando Sentinel blamed Orr's crash on a broken right-rear shock absorber mounting bracket.
 That same part was reportedly broken on Bonnett's car.
 NASCAR refused to comment on the outside investigation.
-However, it was known teams were using extremely soft shock absorbers and springs at Daytona and Talladega in order to reduce drag.
-The cars often bottomed out, creating sparks, which became visible at Daytona after the Firecracker 400 was run at night in 1998.
+In order to reduce drag, teams were using extremely aggressive suspension packages with extremely soft shock absorbers and springs at Daytona and Talladega in order to reduce drag.
+The cars often bottomed out, creating sparks, which became visible at Daytona during the October 1998 Firecracker 400, which had become a night race.